Gas separation

 Gas separation can refer to any of a number of techniques used to separate gases, either to give multiple products or to purify a single product.

 Swing adsorption techniques

 Pressure swing adsorption

-Pressure swing adsorption (PSA) pressurizes and depressurizes gas around an adsorbent media to selectively adsorb certain components of a gas, allowing others to be selectively discarded.
+Pressure swing adsorption (PSA) pressurizes and depressurizes a multicomponent gas around an adsorbent medium to selectively adsorb some components of a gas while leaving other components free-flowing.

 Vacuum swing adsorption

 Vacuum swing adsorption (VSA) uses the same principle as PSA but swings between vacuum pressures and atmospheric pressure.
-The two techniques may be combined and are called "vacuum pressure swing adsorption" (VPSA) in this case.
+PSA and VSA techniques may be combined and are called "vacuum pressure swing adsorption" (VPSA) in this case.

 Temperature swing adsorption

-Temperature swing adsorption (TSA) uses a similar technique to other swing adsorption techniques but cycles temperature instead of pressure.
+Temperature swing adsorption (TSA) is similar to other swing adsorption techniques but cycles the temperature of the adsorbent bed-gas system instead of the gas pressure to achieve separation.

 Cryogenic distillation

 Cryogenic distillation is typically only used for very high volumes because of its nonlinear cost-scale relationship, which makes the process more economical at larger scales.
 Because of this it is typically only used for air separation.